-Below are some of our writings and videos explaining various insurance-related topics on which we advise clients.
+Below are some of our writings and videos that explain various insurance-related topics on which we advise clients.

 Please visit our video library on our YouTube channel.